Exact solution of two simple non-equilibrium electron-phonon and electron-electron coupled systems: the atomic limit of the Holstein-Hubbard model and the generalized Hatsugai-Komoto model: Two-particle Green's function

 \begin{itemize}[label={}] \item 9.\underline{$t_0>t_2>t_1>t_3$}: \item 10. \underline{$t_0>t_3>t_1>t_2$}: \item 11. \underline{$t_1>t_2>t_0>t_3$}: \item 12. \underline{$t_1>t_3>t_0>t_2$}: \end{itemize} \item $\hat{c}^{\dagger}\hat{c}\hat{c}\hat{c}^{\dagger}$ terms: \\ \begin{itemize}[label={}] \item 13.\underline{$t_2>t_0>t_1>t_3$}: \item 14. \underline{$t_2>t_1>t_0>t_3$}: \item 15. \underline{$t_3>t_1>t_0>t_2$}: \item 16.\underline{$t_3>t_0>t_1>t_2$} \end{itemize} \item $\hat{c}^{\dagger}\hat{c}\hat{c}^{\dagger}\hat{c}$ terms. \\ \begin{itemize}[label={}] \item 17. \underline{$t_2>t_1>t_3>t_0$}: \item 18. \underline{$t_2>t_0>t_3>t_1$}: \item 19. \underline{$t_3>t_0>t_2>t_1$}: \item 20. \underline{$t_3>t_1>t_2>t_0$}: \end{itemize} \item $\hat{c}^{\dagger}\hat{c}^{\dagger}\hat{c}\hat{c}$ terms: \\ \begin{itemize}[label={}] \item 21. \underline{$t_2>t_3>t_0>t_1$}: \item 22. \underline{$t_2>t_3>t_1>t_0$}: \item 23. \underline{$t_3>t_2>t_1>t_0$}: \item 24. \underline{$t_3>t_2>t_0>t_1$}:

 \end{itemize} \end{enumerate} \end{widetext} This fully determines the two-particle Green's function in the mixed spin case.
-This, combined with the expression found for when the spins are the same, determines the two-particle time ordered Green's function of the local Holstein-Hubbard model.
+This, combined with the expression found for when the spins are the same, completely determines the exact two-particle time ordered Green's function of the local Holstein-Hubbard model with arbitrary time-dependent couplings.